 A great measurement strategy for an efficient monitoring

-Today, most of companies have an Information System.
-As an interface for teams and technicals, its performance is directly linked to the organisation’s efficency.
+Today, most companies have an information System.
+As an interface for teams and developers, its performance is directly linked to the organisation’s efficency.

 IS supervision becomes essential.
-But is this project being run in a good way?
+Yet is this project being run in the best way?

 Reminder on the impact of incidents on business

 A dysfunctional IS is a financial loss for the company.
 Don’t you see why?